R. Kelly avoids lengthy add-on to 30-year prison sentence

 “When your virginity is taken by a pedophile at 14 … your life is never your own,” Jane’s statement read.

-Another accuser, who used the pseudonym “Nia,” addressed Kelly directly in court.
-Speaking forcefully as her voice quivered, Nia said Kelly would repeatedly point out her alleged faults while he abused her.
+Another accuser, who used the pseudonym “Nia,” attended the hearing and addressed Kelly directly in court.
+Speaking forcefully as her voice quivered, Nia said Kelly would repeatedly pick at her supposed faults while he abused her.

 “Now you are here … because there is something wrong with you,” she said.
 “No longer will you be able to harm children.”